CiscoCloud/distributive/README.md

 The exit code meanings are defined as [Consul] [1] and [Sensu] [2] recognize them.

- * Exit code 0 - Check is passing
+ * Exit code 0 - Checklist is passing
- * Exit code 1 - Check is warning
+ * Exit code 1 - Checklist is warning
- * Any other code - Check is failing
+ * Any other code - Checklist is failing

-As of right now, only exit codes 0 and 1 are used, even if a check fails.
+As of right now, only exit codes 0 and 1 are used, even if a checklist fails.

 ## Usage

-Run the binary with the command line flag `f` and an argument pointing to the json file containing the check you wish to run.
+Build a binary with `go build .` and run it with the command line flag `f` followed by an argument pointing to the json file containing the checklist you wish to run.
 ```
 distributive -f ./samples/file-checks.json
 ```